zia-ai/academy/adversarial_supervision/README.md

 # Perform regression test for Charlie

-Regerssion test dataset is generated in HF tool and exported as CSV.
+Regerssion test dataset is generated in HF tool using the prompt available at ./adversarial_supervision/prompt/regression_test_prompt.txt and exported as CSV.

 Exported CSV is then cleansed using the following command